The Bankrate promise

-The key to avoiding default status on your student loans — and, by extension, having your tax refund taken — is by making your monthly payments on time and in full.
+The key to avoiding default status on your student loans — and, by extension, having your tax refund taken — is making your monthly payments on time and in full.

-If you’re having trouble making your monthly student loan payments, you’re not automatically destined for default status.
+If you’re having trouble making monthly student loan payments, you’re not automatically destined for default status.
 You have options and benefits that come with your federal student loans, including:

-- Repayment plans: Income-driven repayment plans base your monthly payments on your family size and monthly income.
+- Repayment plans: Income-driven repayment plans base your monthly payments on your family size and income.
 Once you make 20 to 25 years of qualifying payments, your remaining balance will be forgiven.

 - Refinancing: Refinancing involves taking out a new private loan with a lower interest rate or lower monthly payment to replace your existing student loans.
 The main downsides to refinancing are that your rate is based on your creditworthiness and you’ll lose all federal benefits and protections.